Nether Langwith

 Nether Langwith is a village and civil parish, in the Bassetlaw district of Nottinghamshire, England.
 It is located 9 mi east of Chesterfield and 8 mi south west of Worksop.
-Nether Langwith lies east of the adjoining village, Langwith, which is in the district of Bolsover, Derbyshire, England.
+Nether Langwith lies east of the adjoining village, Langwith, which is in the district of Bolsover in Derbyshire, England.
 It is 527 hectares in size and lies on the banks of the River Poulter.
-The population at the 2011 census was 526.
+The population at the 2011 census was 526, decreasing to 478 in 2021.

+Geography and features

 The local church is St Luke of Whaley Thorns, which was built in 1879 by J.B Mitchell-Withers.
 Whaley Thorns lies just north of Nether Langwith and 5 mi of Bolsover.
 In 1924 it became a separate parish, but before then it was joined with the parish of Bolsover, of which St Mary's was the local church.
 St Luke's was a daughter church of St Mary's, of which there were three other daughter churches, St Winifred's in New Bolsover, St Peter's in Stanfree, St Laurence's at Shuttlewood.
 Of all of the daughter parish's, St Luke's is the only one to remain open.

 The village has two public houses, the Jug & Glass, on the Queens Walk at the centre of the village and the Gate Hotel, found on Main Road.
 The village has a coffee shop, named The Lemon Tree, located on Main Road – which has a very high customer rating.
-Lying just east of the village is Langwith Lodge, a fine pseudo Queen Anne style stately home, now a Nursing Home.
+Lying just east of the village is Langwith Lodge, a fine pseudo Queen Anne style stately home, now a nursing home.